 #2 – Musée Marmottan Monet

-This is one of the museums that’s still unknown to many tourists in Paris.
-They have one of the largest collections of Monet’s paintings and a great collection of some other Impressionists painters, too.
+This is one of the museums that’s still unknown to many people visiting Paris.
+They have one of the largest collections of Monet’s paintings.
+And a great collection of work created by other Impressionist painters, too.
 I was especially amazed by a female painter Berthe Morisot while there the last time.
-So, that’s absolutely one of the museums I would recommend to anyone interested in the art of Impressionists in Paris.
+Located a bit outside the city centre, it’s definitely worth a visit if you’d like to see some masterpieces created by these artists.

 #3 – Musée de Cluny

-# – Always try to book your tickets on line.
-You can often choose a specific time slot.
-This will save you a lot of time waiting to get in a museum.
+# – Always try to book your tickets online.
+You can often choose a specific time slot for your visit.
+This will save you a lot of time you’ll otherwise lose on waiting to get into a museum.

-# – If you’re a European citizen and younger then 26, you have a free access to many museums in Paris.
-Sometimes museums have days with a free admission too.
-But, although you’ll get your ticket for free, some of the popular museums could get even more crowded.
+# – If you’re a European citizen and younger than 26, you have free access to many museums in Paris.
+Sometimes museums have days with free admission, too.
+But, although you won’t pay for your ticket, some of the popular museums could get even more crowded on those days.

 # – There are strong security controls in many museums.
-Prepare to show your bag to the guards when entering the museums.
+You’ll be asked to show what’s inside your bag by the guards when entering the museums.

 # – Hire a guide!
-It’s always one of my recommendations when visiting larger museums because otherwise you’ll be left to wonder around without really getting the best of it.
-To me it’s always easier to understand its story and to focus to the most important art works if I would hire a guide to show me around.
-So, check out those links for some of my favourite tours in Louvre and Orsay Museum.
+That’s always one of my recommendations when visiting larger museums.
+Otherwise, you’ll be left to wander around without really getting the best out of it.
+The experience of visiting the new museum is always much better when you have a guide to show you around.
+Check out these links for some of my favourite tours in the Louvre and Orsay Museum.